 To Assemble the Dorayaki

-Assemble the Dorayaki by making sandwiches using two pancakes and a scoop of the 1.1 lb sweet red bean paste (anko) as filling.
-Put more red bean paste in the center of the pancakes so the sandwich‘s middle is thicker than the edges and the Dorayaki's overall shape is curved.
-Wrap the Dorayaki with plastic wrap until ready to serve.
+Make sandwiches using two pancakes and a scoop of the 1.1 lb sweet red bean paste (anko) as filling.
+The dorayaki's overall shape is curved, so mound the red bean paste in the center so the sandwich‘s middle is thicker than the edges.
+Wrap individually with plastic wrap until ready to serve.

 To Store

-The leftovers can be wrapped in plastic and stored in a cool place for 2 days.
-They also can be put in a freezer bag and stored in the freezer for a month.
+Store the individually wrapped dorayaki in a cool place for 2 days.
+You can also store them in a freezer bag in the freezer for a month.